Marvell-switching/SAI-plugin/README.md

 This repository contains SAI implementation for Marvell hardware.

-SAI headers are based on release v0.9.1 (as of Feb 24, 2016).
+SAI headers are based on release v0.9.3.
 SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/

 The implementation is written over Marvell FPA interfaces API.
 The API and documentation for it, are available in https://github.com/Marvell-switching/fpa-api